gopigopinath10/IEEE_LAT__10483/README.md

 •	Gobinath Arumugam,
 Velammal College of Engineering and Technology, Madurai

-•	Suresh Kumar Natarajan
+•	Suresh Kumar Natarajan,
-RMK College of Engineering and Technology
+RMK College of Engineering and Technology, Chennai

-•	Rajeswari Packianathan
+•	Rajeswari Packianathan,
 Velammal College of Engineering and Technology, Madurai

-•	Mohamed Salah Karoui
+•	Mohamed Salah Karoui,
 Higher Institute of Applied Sciences and Technology of Mateur (ISSATM), University of Carthage, Tunisia

 ---